peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - Atom: Low-Bit Quantization for Efficient and Accurate LLM Serving(2024)
   - Addition is All You Need for Energy-efficient Language Models(2024)
   - LazyLLM: Dynamic Token Pruning for Efficient Long Context LLM Inference(2024)
+  - KV Prediction for Improved Time to First Token(2024)

 ## RISC-V
   - A 45nm 1.3GHz 16.7 double-precision GFLOPS/W RISC-V processor with vector accelerators(2014)